TreesLab/NCLscan/README.md

 (7) Gene name of the donor side
 (8) Gene name of the acceptor side
 (9) Intragenic (1) or intergenic (0) case
+(10) Total number of all support reads
+(11) Total number of junc-reads
+(12) Total number of span-reads
 ```

 ####**6.
 The detailed description of the NCLscan pipeline**